About Us

 Debra Wolf Goldstein

-Debra Wolf Goldstein (Trustee) is founder of Conservation Matters, LLC, a law firm focusing on land conservation and policy.
-She also is co-founder and executive director of the Philadelphia Environmental Film Festival (www.philaenvirofilmfest.org), which “brings the planet to Philadelphia through the power of environmental film.”
-Previously she served as executive director of Delaware Canal 21; as general counsel to the Heritage and Tinicum Conservancy; and as regional advisor for the Pennsylvania Department of Conservation and Natural Resources (DCNR), Bureau of Recreation and Conservation.
-Prior to that, she was an attorney with the law firm of Wolf Block in their litigation, real estate, and environmental departments.
+Debra Wolf Goldstein (Trustee) is a land conservation attorney and director of the nonprofit One Little Earth, which connects children to nature.
+Debra is thrilled that her first children’s book, A Family for Zoya: The True Story of an Endangered Cub, was recently published by Platypus Media (2025).
+Debra founded the Philadelphia Environmental Film Festival; served as executive director of Delaware Canal 21; and was regional advisor for the Pennsylvania Department of Conservation and Natural Resources (DCNR).
 Debra chaired the Land Use Committee of the Philadelphia Park & Recreation Commission and served for over a decade as vice president of the Fairmount Park Commission.
-She has written numerous scholarly and popular publications on land conservation and has taught workshops on recreational liability, conservation easements, appraisals, and conflicts of interest.
-She holds a J.D., cum laude, from Georgetown University Law Center and graduated with a B.A. from Brown University.
+She’s written numerous scholarly and popular publications on environmental topics and holds a J.D., cum laude, from Georgetown University Law Center and graduated with a B.A. from Brown University.
 Debra and her husband, Jay, greatly enjoy spending time at their weekend home along the Delaware River near Smithtown Creek.

 Administrative Staff